MicrosoftEdge/MicrosoftWebDriver-chocolatey/README.md

-# Microsoft Web Driver
+# Microsoft WebDriver

-This project contains the files that are part of the Microsoft Web Driver chocolatey package.
+This project contains the files that are part of the Microsoft WebDriver chocolatey package.

-While the Microsoft Edge Web Driver downloads are available in https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/, it's very common to end up using a wrong version.
-Even more, starting with the Windows 10 18H2 update Web Driver will be an optional capability of the OS.
+While the Microsoft Edge WebDriver downloads are available in https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/, it's very common to end up using a wrong version.
+Even more, starting with the next release of Windows 10 Microsoft WebDriver will be an optional capability of the OS.
-The chocolatey package automatically installs the right version for Web Driver based on the Windows 10 build number.
+The chocolatey package automatically installs the right version of WebDriver based on the Windows 10 build number.
-Only stable versions of Windows 10 are supported prior build 17134.
+Only stable versions of Windows 10 are supported prior to build 17134.

 ## Test the package locally